What is EV/EBIT?

 Considered one of the most frequently used multiples for comparisons among companies, the EV/EBIT multiple relies on operating income as the core driver of valuation.

 - EBIT → Used interchangeably with the term “operating income”, EBIT represents the recurring profits generated by a company’s core operating activities.

 As for all valuation multiples, the general guideline is that the value driver (the denominator) must be consistent with the valuation measure (numerator) in terms of the providers of capital represented.

-EV / EBIT Multiple Commentary Slide (Source: WSP Trading Comps Course)
+Enterprise Value-to-EBIT Multiple Commentary Slide (Source: WSP Trading Comps Course)

 In our hypothetical scenario, we’ll be comparing three different companies.